buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/Types/IfcFastenerTypeEnum.md

 # IfcFastenerTypeEnum

-This enumeration defines the different types of fasteners, except for mechanical fasteners.
+This enumeration defines the different types of fasteners, except for mechanical fasteners.<!-- end of definition -->

 > HISTORY  New enumeration in IFC4.